mrtnvh/talks/packages/cascade-solves-styling/slides/slides.md

 <!--
 Una Kravets said it perfectly in her talk at CSSday 2023: We are now experiencing the golden age of Web UI.
 We have seen so many new features land over the course of the last years.

 Standard committees, like the CSS working group, are welcoming more and more community contributors.
-Browser vendors are working together to their best abilities to launch new features in the same time frame as one another, like the yearly Interop effort.
+Browser vendors are working together to their best abilities to launch new features at the same time as one another, like the yearly Interop effort.
 And everyone working on the Web is finally listening more and more to the needs of our community.

 We now have the momentum to do away with the established ways of working and start anew.